The Complexity of Conjunctive Queries with Degree 2: Introduction

-The main contributions in this paper can be summarised as follows. \begin{enumerate} \item To capture a type of relevant substructures of hypergraphs, we introduce \emph{hypergraph dilutions} as a possible alternatives to primal graph minors.
-We show that CQ answering over all queries of hypergraph dilutions of a hypergraph class $\mathcal{H}$ is fpt-reducible to CQ answering over all queries of the class $\mathcal{H}$ itself. \item We show an analogue of the Excluded Grid Theorem for degree 2 hypergraphs.
+The main contributions in this paper are summarised as follows. \begin{enumerate} \item To capture a type of relevant substructures of hypergraphs, we introduce \emph{hypergraph dilutions} as a possible alternatives to primal graph minors.
+We show that CQ answering over a hypergraph class $\mathcal{M}$ is fpt-reducible to CQ answering over hypergraphs $\mathcal{H}$, if all hypergraphs in $\mathcal{M}$ are dilutions of hypergraphs in $H$. \item We show an analogue of the Excluded Grid Theorem for degree 2 hypergraphs.
 In particular, there exists a function $f$ such that for any integer $n>0$, any hypergraph $H$ with $\ghw(H) \geq f(n)$, contains a \emph{jigsaw} hypergraph (the hypergraph dual of a grid) as a hypergraph dilution.
 This result may also be of independent interest. \item In consequence, we show that \cqprob over a class of hypergraphs $\mathcal{H}$ is tractable if and only if $\mathcal{H}$ has bounded generalised hypertree width.
-We extend the result to classes of queries with bounded semantic generalised hypertree width~\cite{DBLP:journals/jacm/BarceloFGP20} and to the corresponding counting problem of counting answers of CQs. \end{enumerate} It remains open whether this result can be extended to classes of arbitrary bounded degree.
-We propose possible paths to build on the results presented in this paper to reach approach this goal.
+We extend the result to classes of queries with bounded semantic generalised hypertree width \cite{DBLP:journals/jacm/BarceloFGP20} and to the corresponding counting problem of counting answers of CQs. \end{enumerate} It remains open whether this result can be extended to classes of arbitrary bounded degree.
+We propose possible paths to build on the results presented in this paper to proceed towards this goal.
 Moreover, we give a generalisation of the key structural result to the bounded degree case.

-\paragraph{Related Work} To the best knowledge of the authors, there are very few directly related structural or algorithmic results in the literature beyond the two previously mentioned characterisation results.
-One important exception is work by~\cite{DBLP:journals/mst/Marx11} which shows that \cqprob is tractable only for classes of bounded adaptive width if the problem is given in truth table encoding (assuming a nonstandard conjecture).
-Note however that the truth-table representation can be exponentially larger than the more standard succinct representation that we consider here.
+\paragraph{Related Work} To the best of our knowledge, there exists little related previous work on the complexity of \cqprob for unbounded arity or even the structure of hypergraphs of unbounded \emph{rank} (the maximum edge cardinality) beyond the two previously mentioned characterisation results.
+One important exception is work by~\citet{DBLP:journals/mst/Marx11} which shows that \cqprob is tractable only for classes of bounded adaptive width if the problem is given in truth table encoding (assuming a nonstandard conjecture).
+Note however that truth-table representation is generally exponentially larger than the standard succinct representation in terms of lists of tuples that we study.